codephi/datajson/readme.md

 ```

 ### A more complex search:
-Let's find users with the name or Philippe Martin, aged less than or equal to 20 years and above 15 years.
+Let's find users with the name Philippe or Martin, age less than or equal to 20 years and above 15 years.
 For this we will use the names regex

 ```javascript
 model.profile.find({